5 Bedroom Home in Elkhorn - $680,000

 Most Popular

+At approximately 9:45 a.m., Oct.
+31, Tyler A. Staehr, 41, of Lincoln was arrested on suspicion of driving with a suspended license following a…

+Fremont City Administrator Brian Newton will retire from his position after six-and-a-half years with the city.

-At approximately 3:15 p.m., Oct.
-22, Kevin K. Wedergren, 54, of Fremont was arrested on suspicion of theft after a bicycle was reported stolen…
+At approximately 12:10 p.m., Oct.
+30, Taylor A. Skinner, 23, of Fremont was arrested on suspicion of violating a protection order after he was…

-At approximately 7:10 p.m., Oct.
-24, Yoseline V. Servin Castillo, 21, of Omaha was arrested on suspicion of driving while under the influence …
+At approximately 12:20 p.m., Oct.
+31, Cesar O. Hinojosa, 48, of Fremont was arrested on suspicion of driving with a suspended license followin…

-For just the second time in program history, the Fremont boys are back-to-back state champions.
-“Last year was pretty fun, but this year there is just something a little bit more special about it,” -Fremont senior Carter Waters.

-At approximately 3:45 p.m., Oct.
-21, Jon C. Coniglio, 49, of Fremont was arrested on suspicion of drinking on public property and littering af…
+At approximately 1:45 a.m., Oct.
+31, Jenea R. Mann, 32, of Fremont was arrested on suspicion of disorderly conduct after officers were dispatc…

-The Fremont City Council unanimously approved a liquor license application for an axe-throwing venue set to open in downtown Fremont at its me…
+At approximately 4:40 p.m., Nov.
+3, Sergio Casillas, 26, of Fremont was arrested on an outstanding Dodge County arrest warrant after an office…

+A 96-yard touchdown run by Koa McIntyre broke open Bergan's first round match-up with Oakland-Craig as the green-and-gold Knights secured its 10th win behind five TDs from its star QB.